sudheerao/Angular-Flask-Python-3-framework/README.md

-Flask-Scaffold let's you prototype a web app for example a Blog or a CRUD app by simply specifying it's modules and fields It also creates a RESTFUL API for you, so you can exchange data with your app via a mobile client as well.
+Flask-Scaffold let's you prototype a Web Application for example a Blog or a CRUD Web application in Python 3 and Angularjs by simply specifying it's modules and their fields.
+A RESTFUL API  is also created which allows you to exchange data with other applications like a native mobile application.

-Flask-Scaffold will prototype applications in  Python 3, Angularjs 1.5 and can use either a PostgreSQL or MySQL database It uses the Flask framework and offers inbuilt Unit testing, E2E testing and Continous Integration.
+Flask-Scaffold will prototype applications in  Python 3, Angularjs and can use either a PostgreSQL or a MySQL database It uses the Flask framework and offers inbuilt Unit testing, E2E testing and Continuous Integration as well.

 ![](https://travis-ci.org/Leo-G/Flask-Scaffold.svg?branch=master)